QA3264/CleanGetDataProject/CodeBook.md

 - Combined/merged xtest,ytest, and subjtest dataframes to create 1 dataframe for test reated data  (2947 rows, 563 columns)

-- Merged two above datasets into "mergedData" dataframe using rbind-function ( 10299 rows, 563 columns/variables with subject_ID and activity_type as first two columns)
+- Merged two above datasets into "mergedData" dataframe using rbind-function ( 10299 rows, 563 columns/variables with subjectid and activitytype as first two columns)

 - Slected those columns which had "mean" or "std" in their names (79 matches).
 I specifically searched for those 2 patterns.
 I didn't select variables which had word "Mean"(such as "tBodyAccMean" or "gravityMean") in their names.
 79 variables were found.

-- Subset the merged data for 81 variables (79 measurement variables + subject_ID + activity_type).
+- Subset the merged data for 81 variables (79 measurement variables + subjectid + activitytype).
 10299 rows(observation), 81 columns

-- The above dataset was used to create the final tidy set with average for each measurement variable (in respect to Subject_ID and activity_type).
-The final tiday set has 180 rows (30 subjects * 6 activities) and 81 columns/variables (79 measurement variables + subject_ID + activity_type)
+- The above dataset was used to create the final tidy set with average for each measurement variable (in respect to subjectid and activitytype).
+The final tiday set has 180 rows (30 subjects * 6 activities) and 81 columns/variables (79 measurement variables + subjectid + activitytype)

 ### The list of 79 measurement variables with mean/std in their names(before making them more descriptive):